d-iii-s/teaching-middleware/src/rmi-threading-model/java/README.md

-# Java RMI Based Server
+# Java RMI Threading Model Experiments

 The example performs various simple calls that demonstrate the properties of the RMI threading model.